IBM/sls-open-source-projects/README.md

   - [Blog/Medium](https://medium.com/@ole.kr.myklebust/automated-ip-quorum-installation-with-ansible-269311b3c23d)

 - **Description:**
-  Ansible role for installing and configuring IP-Quorum Service for Spectrum Virtualize (SAN: SVC, FlashSystem, Storwize, v9000)
+  Ansible role for installing and configuring IP-Quorum Service for IBM Spectrum Virtualize (SAN: SVC, FlashSystem, Storwize, v9000).
   IP-Quorum application is used to resolve failure scenarios where half the control canisters/nodes on the cluster become unavailable.

 - **User story:**
   The IP-quorum application is a Java application that runs on a separate host.
 IP-Quorum application is not an service and the host needs Java installed to run.
   Many times the customer asked how could we run this as a service, we created then a service that made it possible to run the service but the whole installation is with several manual steps.
-  So with that i wanted to simplify and automate the installation of IP-Quorum, and with this Ansible role it will install Java, create ip-quorum service, copies in IP-Quorum Java application localy or remotly from Spectrum Virtualize cluster and more.
+  So with that i wanted to simplify and automate the installation of IP-Quorum, and with this Ansible role it will install Java, create ip-quorum service, copies in IP-Quorum Java application localy or remotly from IBM Spectrum Virtualize cluster and more.

 ### IBM Spectrum Control - Ansible Role